 There are a few Ladakh travel tips that one can keep in mind as this is what we learned from our trip.
-These will also help you on your journey when you plan to visit Ladakh next!
+These will also help you on your journey when you plan to take a Ladakh trip with family.

 - Use camphor bottles and keep sniffing in the mountains

 - Do not sleep in the noon when travelling in the mountains.
 It can lead to stroke and respiratory issues.